-The Council must provide Mandatory Disabled Facilities Grants (DFG's) when it has been assessed (usually by an Occupational Therapist) that the works entailed will meet the needs of a registered or registerable disabled person towards:-
+The Council must provide Mandatory Disabled Facilities Grants (DFG's), under the provisions of Section 23 of the Housing Grants, Construction and Regeneration Act 1996, when it has been assessed (usually by an Occupational Therapist) that the works entailed will meet the needs of a registered or registerable disabled person towards:-

-- Facilitating access by the disabled occupant to, from and within the property; - Making the property safe for the disabled occupant; - Providing suitable and accessible living, sleeping, bathing and cooking facilities; - Providing suitable heating; - Altering as required the heating, lighting and electrical systems/fittings. - 6.7 In addition, the Council will offer the following discretionary grants to individual applicants or to selected organisations, subject to terms and conditions: - 6.7.1 Handyperson Scheme: To promote the concept of personal responsibility for the maintenance of one's own property, even for older people, the registered disabled and the less well off.
+- Facilitating access by the disabled occupant to, from and within the property; - Making the property safe for the disabled occupant; - Providing suitable and accessible living, sleeping, bathing and cooking facilities: - Providing suitable heating; - Altering as required the heating, lighting and electrical systems/fittings. - 6.7 In addition, the Council will offer the following discretionary grants to individual applicants or to selected organisations, subject to terms and conditions: - 6.7.1 Handyperson Scheme: To promote the concept of personal responsibility for the maintenance of one's own property, even for older people, the registered disabled and the less well off.
 This Scheme provides a reliable reduced cost service for items of repair or maintenance such as replacing a tap washer, installing security measures, clearing eaves gutters etc. that would be difficult for older people to undertake themselves, matters that, if not attended to can quickly lead to larger problems of disrepair and the gradual deterioration of a person's property. - 6.7.2 Home Repair Assistance Grants: For vital emergency minor aids or adaptations: Applicants must:- - Be registered or registerable disabled